-- 3.4.5 A report by the previous Interim Audit Manager to the Audit and Governance Committee on 27 July 2015 identified that work is required to improve the monitoring and reporting of progress in implementing agreed recommendations. - 3.4.6 It is intended to review the follow up process within the Internal Audit Service so as to provide assurance to the Audit and Governance Committee that the recommendations made in Internal Audit reports are implemented by management within agreed timescales.
-A report outlining the process will be submitted to the Audit Committee in due course for approval.
+3.4.5 A report by the previous Interim Audit Manager to the Audit and Governance Committee on 27 July 2015 identified that work is required to improve the monitoring and reporting of progress in implementing agreed recommendations.
+The introduction of a Follow Up and Monitoring Process is addressed elsewhere on your agenda under the Revision of the Internal Audit Protocol to include Follow Up Audits.

-3.5 Referrals
+3.4.6 Referrals

-- 3.5.1 In addition to the assurance services agreed with and provided to assist management in meeting the objectives of the Authority, Internal Audit also undertake a range of referrals/ consultancy services which include: - Advice and guidance to management in respect of a range of issues, including system implementation, compliance with policies regulations and procedures and internal control requirements; - Training; - Special investigations including fraud related work. - 3.5.2 The number of planned days for referrals/consultancy during the year amounts to 205 days with 73.81 days spent on this work up to the end of August 2015. - 3.5.3 A summary of special investigations undertaken by Internal Audit during the period 1 April 2015 to 31 August 2015 is included in Appendix E and amounts to 23.46 days.
+- 3.5.1 In addition to the assurance services agreed with and provided to assist management in meeting the objectives of the Authority, Internal Audit also undertake a range of referrals/ consultancy services which include: - Advice and guidance to management in respect of a range of issues, including system implementation, compliance with policies regulations and procedures and internal control requirements; - Training; - Special investigations including fraud related work. - 3.5.2 The number of planned days for referrals/consultancy during the year amounts to 205 days with 113.81 days spent on this work up to the end of October 2015. - 3.5.3 A summary of special investigations undertaken by Internal Audit during the period 1 April 2015 to 31 October 2015 is included in Appendix E and amounts to 48 days.